googleapis/google-auth-library-nodejs/README.md

 });
 ```

-#### Using JSON Web Tokens
+## JSON Web Tokens
-The Google Developers Console provides `.json` file that you can use to configure a JWT auth client and authenticate your requests, for example when using a service account.
+The Google Developers Console provides a `.json` file that you can use to configure a JWT auth client and authenticate your requests, for example when using a service account.

 ``` js
 const {JWT} = require('../build/src/index');